-When you’re on a travel nursing assignment, there will sometimes be questions or uncertainties that arise—that’s a reality with any job.
-While your peers at your assigned facility will likely be able to answer many of your questions, having a resource you can count on outside of the facility is incredibly important.
-Developing a strong relationship with your recruiter helps to build both trust and confidence, meaning you can comfortably come to them with questions.
+When you’re on a travel nursing assignment, there can be questions or uncertainties that arise.
+Your peers at your assigned facility will likely be able to answer many of your questions, but having a resource outside of the facility is incredibly important.
+Developing a strong relationship with your recruiter helps to build both trust and confidence, meaning you can comfortably come to them with any questions.
 It’s nice having someone understanding on the other end of the line, isn’t it?
-Your recruiter is your BFF on the fly.
+Your travel nurse recruiter is your BFF on the fly.

-When choosing which recruiter you’d like to work with (though not every agency provides options for nurses), it’s important that you find someone that understands your work experience, your goals, and how you define success within the scope of a travel nursing job.
-Working as a traveler is an exciting opportunity; having that extra support will help you make the most of your assignments.
+When choosing a recruiter you’d like to work with (though not every agency provides options for nurses), it’s important to find someone that understands your work experience, your goals, and how you define success.
+Working as a travel nurse is an exciting opportunity; having that extra support will help you make the most of your assignments.
 If you’re having trouble, your recruiter is there to listen and help.
-A strong relationship means the recruiter really cares about your success and the things that are important to you.
+Building that bond means your recruiter really cares about your success and the things that are important to you.

-Your recruiter wants to make sure that you have the best possible experience on your travel nursing assignment.
-What’s more, they can typically be one step ahead on your behalf; whether you’re asleep, busy with your current assignment, or simply unavailable, your recruiter can be searching for your next potential assignment.
+Recruiters want to make sure you have the best possible experience on your travel nursing assignment.
+They should be one step ahead on your behalf.
+Whether you’re asleep, on a current assignment, or simply unavailable, your recruiter can be searching for your next potential assignment.
 He or she can act like the link between you and your next travel job.
-If there’s somewhere you’ve been wanting to travel to, your recruiter can keep an eye out for assignments in that area.
+If there’s somewhere you’ve been wanting to travel to, your travel nurse recruiter can keep an eye out for assignments in that area.
 While you are a patient advocate, your recruiter is your advocate.

 Our team understands that your relationship with your recruiter is so crucial to your experience.
 At Next Travel Nursing, you’re able to choose the recruiter you want to work with to help you make the most of your assignments.
 Yeah, we know.
 It’s a pretty sweet deal.

-Next: What are three things every med-surg nurse should know when heading out on their first travel assignment?
+Next: What three things med-surg nurses should know when heading out on their first travel assignment?